nl919/elec40004-2019-exam-nl919/readme.md

 feature branches rather than merging and pushing to master, and merge to master only as you complete tasks.

+If you don't have any code to commit, then it is a good idea to push a text file recording what you were doing.
+This is also useful for your partner.

-Your commit history is your record of what you did and in what order - it would be considered... odd, if there was no activity for four hours, and then suddenly a whole bunch of perfect code appeared at once.
-Your development history should be your actual history, including partially working code, or not-quite-compiling code.
+Your commit history is your record of what you did and in what order - it may be considered odd if there was no activity for four hours, and then suddenly a whole bunch of perfect code appeared at once.
+Your development history should be your actual history, including partially working code, not-quite-compiling code, test-code, script and test-case files.

 You may wish to take breaks during the day, which is fine.
 If you are breaking for an extended period (e.g. an hour